-7 Docket No. 16-GIMT-517-GIT, Feb 23, 2017 Order, implementing K.S.A.
+Oocket No. 16-GIMT-517-GIT, Feb 23, 2017 Order, implementing K.S.A.
 66-2005(u).

-D. Verify the methodology used to report revenues and determine KUSF assessments due to the KUSF.
+- N. Verify if the Company has deducted any customer discounts from its reportable revenues to the FUSF and KUSF. - O. Verify the methodology used to report revenues and determine KUSF assessments due to the KUSF.
 Revenues are to be the Company's actual revenues.
 Revenues based on the KUSF assessment collected from subscribers divided by the assessment rate (calculated revenues) is allowable, but requires the following additional testing:

-Note: If a company reports calculated revenues, a paragraph must be included in the Audit Report to advise the Commission (See, Section XIV.D.).
+Note: If a company reports calculated revenues, a paragraph must be included in the Audit Report to advise the Commission.
 This paragraph is to include that (1) the carrier reported calculated revenues; (2) the auditor performed additional testing; and (3) the carrier has met its KUSF obligations.
 The paragraph will also identify the difference in calculated revues and actual revenues as identified by the company's books or records.

 - 1. Determine if the Company filed a Quarterly or Annual True-up that reported actual revenues to the KUSF.
 If yes, trace the reported revenues to the source documentation, which may include, but is not limited to: general ledger account, work papers, memorandum, etc. noting agreement.
-If the Company did not file a True-up, identify as a finding; - 2.
+If the Company did not file a True-up, identify as a finding. - 2.
+Trace test month Kansas revenues to the general ledger noting agreement and, if necessary, calculate the variance between revenues per the General Ledger and reported to the KUSF. - 3.
+Determine if the revenues reported to the KUSF are equal to or exceed the revenue recorded in the Company's general ledger. - 4.
 Determine the revenue that should have been reported, if possible, and the impact to the Company and the KUSF.
-If the "calculated" revenue and assessments exceed the amounts actually owed, the Company collected more in assessments from customers than it owes, and a refund would be due to both the Company and customers. - 3.
-Perform additional steps to verify whether the Company has met its KUSF obligations. - 4.
-Determine whether the KUSF assessment was properly applied to the Company's subscribers' total assessable revenues derived from services. - 5.
-Trace test month Kansas revenues to the general ledger noting agreement and, if necessary, calculate the variance between revenues per the General Ledger and reported to the KUSF. - 6.
-Determine if the revenues reported to the KUSF are equal to or exceed the revenue recorded in the Company's general ledger. - 7.
+If the "calculated" revenue and assessments exceed the amounts actually owed, the Company collected more in assessments from customers than it owes, and a refund would be due to both the Company and customers. - 5.
+Perform additional steps to verify whether the Company has met its KUSF obligations. - 6.
+Determine whether the KUSF assessment was properly applied to the Company's subscribers' total assessable revenues derived from services. - 7.
 Identify how the Company accounts for the KUSF assessments collected from its subscribers in its General Ledger (i.e., books the assessments as an accrued liability, credited to a revenue account and an expense account is debited as payments are made, etc.). - 8.
-Based on the accounting of the subscriber surcharge, trace the KUSF assessment for the test months to the appropriate account noting agreement. - 9.
-Verify of the monthly subscriber KUSF assessment collections. - 10.
-Trace the KUSF assessment for the test months to each respective CRW noting agreement.
+Based on the accounting of the subscriber surcharge, trace the KUSF assessment for the test months to the appropriate account, noting if the amounts agree.
+If not, determine why a difference exists, which may include follow-up DRs.